Laernos/PatatesSevenler/README.md

 ## License

-This repository is licensed under the [MIT](LICENSE) If you plan to use any part of this source code in your own bot, I would be grateful if you would include some form of credit somewhere.
+This repository is licensed under the [MIT](LICENSE) If you plan to use any part of this source code in your own server, I would be grateful if you would include some form of credit somewhere.

 ## Support